tpelcm/ansible-magweg/roles/internal/myapp/README.md

     7 directories, 2 files
     [root@myapp ~]#

+The [backup](../backup) role also supports incremental backups and backups using snapshots.
+See the [BACKUP.md](../myapp/BACKUP.md) for more information on how this works and can be used.

 ## MyApp VM

 The __MyApp__ VM is identical to __MyApp2__.
 The only difference is that it uses a different database.